pauldambra/ModulusChecker/README.md

 #### Vocalink Version

-Currently deafults to v5.20 of Vocalink Modulus Checking copied from [their site](https://www.vocalink.com/customer-support/modulus-checking/) on 2018-10-22
+Currently defaults to v5.20 of Vocalink Modulus Checking copied from [their site](https://www.vocalink.com/customer-support/modulus-checking/) on 2018-10-22